CarmineD8/human_SLAM/README.md

   - odom_laser_tf
   - sharelaser

-  Navigation_2d is the indigo version of the https://github.com/skasperski/navigation_2d package,
+Navigation_2d is the indigo version of the https://github.com/skasperski/navigation_2d package.
+It is the same package, but the launch folder has been modified with some bag files created for the